 This seemingly innocuous question leads to some interesting discoveries.

-One is that thirty-six people working in the business of innovation attempting to answer this question on an online forum gave some pretty flimsy answers, two is that the majority of respondents voted to innovate in order to boost revenue, three is that having answered probably a thousand questions on policy, capital, and innovation, this question never came up.
+One, is that thirty-six people working in the business of innovation attempting to answer this question on an online forum gave some pretty flimsy answers.

 The question is a good one, as all questions beginning with why are.
 First, my answer: